Find out when transactions involving land and buildings are exempt from VAT.

 13.12 Recovering VAT by an RTE company

-A Right to Enfranchisement (RTE) company may recover VAT if part of the premises to which it has freehold title has commercial tenants.
+An RTE company may recover VAT if part of the premises to which it has freehold title has commercial tenants.
 It must opt to tax the property and account for VAT on all rents to commercial tenants.
 The VAT on costs will be recoverable to the extent that they relate to the commercial rents.
-More information is available in Opting to tax land and buildings (Notice 742A).
+More information is available in Opting to tax land and buildings (VAT Notice 742A).

 Your rights and obligations